ngjunsiang/laymansguide-src/season1/issue009/issue009.md

 Really simple.
 In Issue 6, I said that to use an API we need to send a request using HTTP methods such as GET, POST, DELETE.
 You can see the GET method in use here.
 It’s literally just a word in the request header!
 Followed by the URL which we are requesting, in his case I’m searching for annotations made by me on Hypothes.is.

 The rest of the first line in the request header is my request URL.
 The full URL I am using is actually [`https://hypothes.is/api/search?user=kureshii`](https://hypothes.is/api/search?user=kureshii).
 Notice that the request header URL does not have the front bit.
-This request header is already being crafted according to HTTP (which is a protocol, a set of rules) so we don‘t need the https part. “hypothes.is” is known as the host because it is the server hosting the API.
+This request header is already being crafted according to HTTP (which is a protocol, a set of rules) so we don‘t need the https part. “hypothes.is” is known as the host because it is the server *host*ing the API.

-This means that when I enter the full URL in the address bar, my client takes the full URL, notes that I want to use the HTTPS method (future issue!) to request the data from hypothes.is, and then sends the request (which is actually the `api/search?user=kureshii` bit).
+This means that when I enter the full URL in the address bar, my client takes the full URL, noticing that I want to use the HTTPS method (future issue!) to request the data from the host hypothes.is, and then sends the request (which is actually the `api/search?user=kureshii` bit).
 The full URL is not just one long string, but multiple bits containing information for the client and server.

 The third line, `Accept */*`, is the client’s way of saying “send me anything”.
-If you are using image-browsing software, for example, it might send an HTTP header requesting only images.
+A more limited client, for example image-browsing software, might send an HTTP header requesting only images.

 The last line is the interesting one.